Keto Hummus

 Is hummus keto?

-Hummus made with chickpeas (aka garbanzo beans) is not keto approved because this legume is relatively high in carbohydrates.
-One cup of cooked chickpeas has 45 grams of carbs and 32.5 grams of net carbs when disregarding the fiber.
-One serving would put most people over their carbohydrate allotment for the day.
+Traditional hummus made with chickpeas doesn’t work on keto because chickpeas are high in carbohydrates.
+One cup of cooked chickpeas has 45 grams of carbs and 32.5 grams of net carbs after subtracting fiber.
+That’s enough to blow through most people’s daily carb limit in one sitting.

 Youtube